eslint/rfcs/designs/2019-move-to-async-api/README.md

 }
 ```

-As a side-effect, formatters gets the capability to print the used deprecated rules. (!?)
+As a side-effect, formatters gets the capability to print the used deprecated rules.
+Previously, ESLint has not passed the returned object to formatters, so the formatters could not print used deprecated rules.
+After this RFC, each lint result has the `usedDeprecatedRules` property and the formatters receive those.

 ##### Fail-fast on parallel calling